 Some dogs stash away their things.
 They tuck stuffed animals into the couch cushions or roll tennis balls under the bed.
 They might even hide away pieces of their kibble in a laundry basket or bury them in the backyard.

 But other dogs swipe stuff that doesn't belong to them.
-They might take off down the hallway with your sock, a remote control or your phone charger.
+They might take off down the hallway with your sock, some mail or your phone charger.

 Dogs squirrel things away thanks to centuries of hereditary behavior buried in their brains.